-There is no canteen at the O'Keeffe Campus but lunch orders are available 5 days a week and are supplied by 'The Shed', at Noorat.
-Students place their orders in their homeroom tubs at the beginning of the day.
-A price list will be given to students on their first day.
+There is no canteen at the O'Keeffe Campus but lunch orders are available 5 days a week and are supplied by 'The Shed' cafe at Noorat.
+Students place their orders in their Homeroom tubs at the beginning of the day.
+The menu is available on MRc website - www.mercy.vic.edu.au/student-life/canteen.